 Jette, S., & Vertinsky, P. (2011).
 ‘Exercise is medicine’: Understanding the exercise beliefs and practices of older Chinese women immigrants in British Columbia, Canada.
 Journal of Aging Studies, 25(3), 272-84.

-Shannon Jette, Assistant Professor, Physical Cultural Studies (Kinesiology)
+Shannon Jette, Associate Professor, Physical Cultural Studies (Kinesiology)

 Dr. Jette received her MA (2004) and PhD (2009) in Kinesiology from the University of British Columbia, and conducted postdoctoral research at the Simone de Beauvoir Institute at Concordia University in Montreal, Quebec before coming to the University of Maryland in August 2011.
 Her graduate and postdoctoral research were funded by the Canadian Institutes of Health Research and the Social Sciences and Humanities Research Council of Canada.